projectacrn/acrn-hypervisor/doc/getting_started/index.rst

 **************

-The Intel |reg| NUC (NUC6CAYH) is the supported reference target platform for ACRN work, as described in :ref:`hardware`, and is the only platform currently tested with these setup instructions.
+The Intel |reg| NUC (NUC6CAYH) is the supported reference target platform for ACRN work, as described in :ref:`hardware`, and is the main platform currently tested with these setup instructions.
+The `UP Squared board <http://www.up-board.org/upsquared/>`_ (UP2) is also known to work and the few specificities for it are described in :ref:`getting_started_up2`.

 The recommended NUC hardware configuration is: